Permute Matrix

 | Rows

-Specifies whether the columns or rows of the input matrix are rearranged to produce the output matrix.
+Specifies whether the columns or rows of the input matrix will be rearranged to get the output matrix.

 -